tehwave/laravel-achievements/README.md

 php artisan make:achievement UsersFirstPost
 ```

 This command will place a fresh `Achievement` class in your new `app/Achievements` directory.
-Each `Achievement` class contains a `toDatabase` method, that you may use to store additional data with the achievement, and a couple of variables for meta information.
+Each `Achievement` class contains a `toDatabase` method, that you may use to store additional data with the achievement, and a couple of variables for basic meta information.

 ### Unlocking Achievements